namkaeng852/StudentPerformanceFactorsProject1/README.md

 # StudentPerformanceFactorsProject1
-Using python, SQL and Tableau for daya analytics for identifying key factor for students exam performance from a sample dataset
+Data analytics project using Python, SQL and Tableau  for identifying key factor for students exam performance and improvement from a sample dataset